PacktPublishing/Modern-Frontend-Development-with-Node.js/README.md

-# Node.js-for-Frontend-Developers
+# Modern Frontend Development with Node.js
-Node.js for Frontend Developers, published by Packt
+Modern Frontend Development with Node.js, published by Packt